rochestb/boilerplate-frontend/README.md

 [remove]

 #### Initial Setup
 This set up is for static sites and not initailly set up to handle dynamic sites.
-I can be retro fitted to make that happen, but it is not the case now.
+It can be retro fitted to make that happen, but it is not the case now.

 * Update project name in /README.md
 * Update project name in /package.json